 I supposed both slime and fidget spinners keep little hands busy, but at least spinners don’t make a mess in my kitchen.

 But I love doing easy crafts with my kids, I gave in and found a slime recipe online.
-The recipe included shaving cream, and we clearly did something very wrong because what resulted was NOT slime.
+The slime recipe included shaving cream, and we clearly did something very wrong because what resulted was NOT slime.

 Like baking, making slime is really chemistry.
 If you don’t use the right ingredients or assemble them in the correct order, you’ll have a disastrous result.

 So when my son and daughter asked for unique Valentine’s Day treats for their classrooms, I reluctantly agreed to give slime another try.

 Unfortunately, I couldn’t find a recipe for a big batch of slime that would make enough for two classrooms.
 So, I asked my eight-year-old to do some math (results verified by my calculator) to come up with our own recipe to make a lot of slime for all their classmates to enjoy.

 Lo and behold, it worked!
 Here’s how to make a lot of slime for a large group, perfect for a slime themed party, slime Valentines, or classroom activity.